-If the above procedures are ever performed, then selection of a "999 unspecified procedure, by report" code would be appropriate in these situations.
-All "by report" procedure codes are to include documentation that explains the service provided.
+If these procedures are ever performed, then the documentation gaps may be addressed by reporting an 'unspecified procedure, by report' code, commonly referred to as a "999" code.
 A dentist's selection of the "999" code could depend on the clinical situation that prompted the graft delivery - Endodontics, Periodontics, Implant Services, Oral and Maxillofacial Surgery.
+Another option is "D9999 unspecified adjunctive procedure, by report" if perferred by the dentist.
 No matter which "999" code is selected the dentist must write a clear and robust narrative report for inclusion in the patient's dental record and on any claim submission.